Nigeria: 1999–present

 Olusegun Obasanjo served as president of Nigeria from 1999 to 2007.

 On 29 May 1999, Abubakar handed over power to the winner of the 1999 presidential election, former military ruler General Olusegun Obasanjo, as President of Nigeria.
 Obasanjo had been in prison under the dictatorship of Abacha.
 Obasanjo's inauguration heralded the beginning of the Fourth Nigerian Republic, ending a 39-year period of short-lived democracies, civil war and military dictatorship.
 Although the elections that brought Obasanjo to power and allowed him to run for a second term in the 2003 presidential elections were condemned as unfree and unfair, Nigeria made significant progress in democratisation under Obasanjo.

 In the 2007 general elections, Umaru Yar'Adua of the People's Democratic Party came to power.
 The international community, which had observed the Nigerian elections to promote a free and fair process, condemned these elections as seriously flawed.
 Yar'Adua died on 5 May 2010, and Vice President Goodluck Jonathan had been sworn in by the Senate three months earlier as acting president to succeed Yar'Adua.
 Jonathan won the 2011 presidential election; the polls went smoothly and with relatively little violence or electoral fraud.
 Jonathan's tenure saw an economic recovery that made Nigeria the leading economic power in Africa.
-The Jonathan administration also saw an increase in unparalleled corruption, with as many as 20 billion US dollars said to have been lost to the Nigerian state through the national oil company.
+The Jonathan administration also saw an unparalleled increase in corruption, with as many as 20 billion US dollars said to have been lost to the Nigerian state through the national oil company.
 Above all, however, Jonathan's tenure saw the emergence of a wave of terror by the Boko Haram insurgency, including the Gwoza massacre and Chibok schoolgirls kidnapping in 2014.

-Chief Bola Tinubu is currently serving as President of Nigeria since 29 May 2023.
+Chief Bola Tinubu is serving as President of Nigeria since 29 May 2023.